 Child Custody Determined by Psychological Evaluation in San Diego

-- Disclose any confidentiality limitations or concerns that may exist.
+- Disclosing any confidentiality limitations or concerns that may exist.

-- Review any related past law enforcement or agency records.
+- Reviewing any related past law enforcement or agency records.

-- Observe the interactions between the parent and child.
+- Observing the interactions between the parent and child.

 - Report the historical parenting arrangement that the child has experienced.

-- Report any presence of mental illness, domestic or child abuse, and substance abuse concerns.
+- Report any presence of mental illness, domestic abuse or child abuse, and substance abuse concerns.

 - Report on any aspects of the evaluation that were limited as a result of an inability to access the necessary information, lack of cooperation from relevant persons, or other circumstances.

-- Be prepared to make a temporary or interim custody recommendation if necessary.
+- Provide a temporary or interim custody recommendation if necessary.

 Your attorney and you have a right to review these tests and, if necessary, request a re-evaluation or dismissal of the results if it is determined that they are irrelevant or unsubstantiated.

 Being involved in a child-custody-related conflict can be stressful and confusing, especially if you are also asked to participate in a psychological evaluation.
 However, throughout the entire process, you have a right to discuss your case with an experienced San Diego family law attorney.
 At Huguenor Mattis, A.P.C., our legal team can explain when to request an evaluation, when to consent to one, how to prepare for one, and how to respond to the results.
 With over four decades of experience, our legal team can provide thorough legal guidance throughout this difficult time and advocate for your best interests in a custody case.
 For an attorney who will strive to protect the future of your children and your family, make the call to (858) 458-9500.